मधुर्य-कादम्बिनी

 In this way the symptoms of sañcārī bhāva decorate his body.

-Verse 3: Internal Symptoms & Perception
+Internal Symptoms & Perception

 His intelligence, in the states of wakefulness, sleep, and deep sleep, determines to fix itself without deviation on the path of remembrance of Kṛṣṇa.